Navigate Aged Care

 There are several government-funded aged care services that can help you live independently and enjoy quality of life.
 These include:

-Help at home – if you find it hard to do the things you used to, home care can help with tasks like cleaning, showering, travelling to appointments or taking care of your pet.
+Help at home – if you find it hard to do the things you used to, home care can help with tasks like cleaning, showering, shopping, or travelling to appointments.
+You can also access support to help you stay healthy and well, such as home nursing.

 Short-term care – this is care for a limited period of time, such as after a hospital stay.
 Respite care is also available if your carer needs a break or has other commitments.